 In a college poetry class, I had a chance to test my Emperor's New Clothes theory.
 We had studied a long list of traditional and contemporary poets, examining structure, style, content and mood of several individual works.

 Near the closing weeks of the class the professor asked us to compose poems of our own which might or might not reflect the style of a particular poet.
 He would take some of the submitted student poems and print them in a booklet interspersed with some lesser known works of well-known poets, without including any author names.

 Students would then receive copies of the booklet and be given time to draw conclusions about which poems were student work and which were well known poets.

-We would be asked to identify, if we could, which poem was by Tennyson, or Dickinson, or cummings, or Plath, or Ginsberg, or a number of other well known literary giants.
+We would be asked to identify, if we could, which poem was by Tennyson, or Dickinson, or cummings, or Plath, or Ginsberg, or a number of other well known poetic giants.

 Not being in the habit of writing poetry, I decided I would test my E N C theory and write something very obscure, meaningless and contradictory.
 My intention was to put senseless garbage into written form which looked like it might mean something.

 Much to my delight, my poem was chosen for the booklet.
 To my further delight, most class-members pegged it as "not student work" though there seemed to be no consensus on whose it might be.

 I felt like the top of my head would pop off if I didn't allow myself to laugh, but I somehow remained calm.